ngjunsiang/laymansguide-src/season4/issue045/issue045.md

 So for 1 second of audio, uncompressed, we will need 16 bits × 44,100 samples = 705,600 bits, or 86 kB.
 1 minute of uncompressed audio would be 5.05 MB!

 **Issue summary:** Humans can distinguish 120 dB of loudness, which means the loudest perceivable sound is a million times louder than the softest perceivable sound.
 CD audio provides 16 bits of information per sample, sufficient to provide 96 dB.
 Humans have a hearing range from 20 Hz to 20 kHz.
 CD audio is sampled at 44.1 kHz.
-Uncompressed audio thus requires 705,600 bits, or 86 kB.
+Uncompressed audio thus requires 705,600 bits per second, or 86 kB/s.

 <hr/>